abhhiixxhek/StockPrediction/README.md

     ```bash
     streamlit run main1.py
     ```
     Open your browser and navigate to the provided local URL.
-Use the "Refresh Stock Data" button in the sidebar.
+Use the "Refresh Stock Data" if needed button in the sidebar.

 6.  **Run the Main Application:**
     Once the data is populated, you can run the main stock analysis application: